 In 2009, we launched a biannual conference called North East Women (NEW) Leaders which aims to inspire and help 16 – 18 year old girls from across the region to focus on leadership, as well as helping to raise the aspirations of young women in the North East.

 The fact remains that while girls outperform boys at school, women are still under-represented in the top positions in the work place and we aim to confront this issue by giving girls the opportunity to hear from inspirational women who have been successful and to learn about leadership characteristics and skills.

 Working in partnership with Northumbria University, we have successfully run three NEW Leaders conferences.
-We are looking forward to our next conference which will take place in 27th September 2017 at Newcastle High School for Girls new facilities in Jesmond.
-Girls from Heaton Manor, St Mary’s School in Newcastle, King Edward VI in Morpeth, Whitburn Academy and Prudhoe High School as well as Newcastle High School for Girls will be attending this year’s event which will include keynote speakers and an opportunity for the girls to develop their own leadership blue print.
-Our full programme for the event will be published shortly.
+The Conference is also supported by lead sponsor North East LEP as part of its NE Ambition strategy.
+Our last conference took place on 27th September 2017 at Newcastle High School for Girls’ state of the art facilities in Jesmond.
+Girls from five partner schools Heaton Manor, St Mary’s School in Newcastle, King Edward VI in Morpeth, Whitburn Academy and Prudhoe High School as well as Newcastle High School for Girls were all in attendance.

 It has been an enormous privilege to work with Northumbria University and so many leading women from across the region to support young women in the development of their skills.
 We look forward to planning our next NEW Leaders conference and will continue to champion our region’s young women and encourage them to be the courageous leaders of tomorrow in whatever career they choose to follow.